PaulEzennolim/AI-Flappy-Bird/README.md

+Project overview:

-This is flappy bird game encoded with an AI, that uses this AI to learn how to play the game well!!!
+This project implements a Flappy Bird game enhanced with an AI that learns to play the game efficiently.
+The AI uses the NEAT (NeuroEvolution of Augmenting Topologies) algorithm to evolve and improve its performance over successive generations.

 Extra information about the config_feedfoward.txt file:

 fitness_criterion: is a parameter that allows us to specify the method for determining the "best" birds within the population.
 This criterion can be set to either min, max, or mean.
 When set to max, for example, the algorithm selects birds with the highest fitness scores as the best performers.
 These birds are prioritized for breeding in